Complete Financial Questionnaire

 • Guaranteed.

-Reviewable is a head-wreck of a policy that gives your insurer the power to review your policy every 10 years until you’re 60.
+Reviewable is a head-wreck of a policy that gives your insurer the power to review your policy every few years until you can no longer afford the premiums.

 Expect price hikes every decade.

-Guaranteed, on the other hand, covers your whole life, but without the sting of unexpected price hikes.
-It’s more expensive than Term cover, but it’s also guaranteed, so…y’know, could be worth it.
+Guaranteed, on the other hand, covers your whole life at a fixed price, so no sting of unexpected price hikes.
+It’s much more expensive than Term cover (15x), but it’s also guaranteed to payout, so…y’know, could be worth it.

-That’s fairly straightforward, but back to your original question: what type of Life Insurance cover should you get for you and your (hopefully) beloved?
+That’s fairly straightforward, but what type of Life Insurance cover should you get for you and your (hopefully) beloved?

 Single, Dual, or Joint?